ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

     are met as outlined within this specification.

-    If the Passport Broker is the [Passport Visa Issuer](#passport-visa-issuer), it MUST set the `iss` to itself and sign such Passport Visas with its own private key as described in the
+    If the Passport Broker is the [Passport Visa Issuer](#passport-visa-issuer), it MUST set the `iss` to itself and sign such Passport Visas with an appropriate private key as described in the
     [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).

 8.  <a name="requirement-8"></a> Passport Visas are designed for machine